 If you can, shop from local markets who are environmentally conscious for the supplies!

-Earth Day Activities for Kids #6: Discuss the How Long Until It’s Gone?
+Earth Day Activities for Kids Idea #6: Discuss the How Long Until It’s Gone?
 Chart

 This How Long Until It’s Gone? chart covers estimated decomposition rates of things thrown into our waterways.